 Q. - How can students suggest Apps for use on the iPad?

 A. - Students should approach an instructor about adding apps.
 Instructors may then submit an App Request Form for review.
 Once approved, the app will be available for the student(s) accordingly.

 Q. - What if I am having technical issues?

 A. - Do basic troubleshooting yourself first.
 Restart App / Restart iPad / Disconnect and reconnect from internet connection.
 If these steps do not help, ask an instructor.
 They may arrange or send the device to the Technology Office for further troubleshooting or repair.

-Content Filtering at Home
+Content Filtering and Monitoring at Home

 Another option for parents is to download the free ‘Classroom’ app and install on a parent-owned Apple iPad or iOS device.
 With this app, you can set up and monitor iPad use - or lock the student device when in bluetooth range.